Taimoormk/dev-circles-community-challenge/README.md

 ### Why ReactPakistan
 - It makes creating robust custom UI development painless for both `React` & `React Native` platforms.
-- It allows developers to fully customize any generic component built under `React Commons Collection` library.
+- It allows developers to fully customize any generic component built under `React Commons Collection` or `React Native Commons Collection` library.
 - It makes using SVG with `React` & `React Native` seamless.
 - It is lightweight compared to other popular UI libraries.
 - It supports the tree shaking feature to keep the bundle size minimum as possible, following are some examples: